ORCP 22 – COUNTERCLAIMS, CROSS-CLAIMS, AND THIRD PARTY CLAIMS

 COUNTERCLAIMS, CROSS-CLAIMS, AND THIRD PARTY CLAIMS

-A(1) Each defendant may set forth as many counterclaims, both legal and equitable, as such defendant may have against a plaintiff.
+A(1) Each defendant may set forth as many counterclaims, both legal and equitable, as that defendant may have against a plaintiff.

 A(2) A counterclaim may or may not diminish or defeat the recovery sought by the opposing party.
 It may claim relief exceeding in amount or different in kind from that sought in the pleading of the opposing party.

-B(1) In any action where two or more parties are joined as defendants, any defendant may in such defendant’s answer allege a cross-claim against any other defendant.
-A cross-claim asserted against a codefendant must be one existing in favor of the defendant asserting the cross-claim and against another defendant, between whom a separate judgment might be had in the action and shall be: (a) one arising out of the occurrence or transaction set forth in the complaint; or (b) related to any property that is the subject matter of the action brought by plaintiff.
+B(1) In any action where two or more parties are joined as defendants, any defendant may in that defendant’s answer allege a cross-claim against any other defendant.
+A cross-claim asserted against a codefendant must be one existing in favor of the defendant asserting the cross-claim and against another defendant, between whom a separate judgment might be had in the action, and shall be one arising out of the occurrence or transaction set forth in the complaint or related to any property that is the subject matter of the action brought by plaintiff.

 B(2) A cross-claim may include a claim that the defendant against whom it is asserted is liable, or may be liable, to the defendant asserting the cross-claim for all or part of the claim asserted by the plaintiff.

 B(3) An answer containing a cross-claim shall be served upon the parties who have appeared.